 The sector is looking for new formulas to integrate these clean sources, also with a view to the possibility of their accelerated growth causing production surpluses, according to the different experts consulted.
 One of the main lines followed, they agree, is the development of energy storage technologies.

-The real possibilities are multiple, adds Mark Z. Jacobson at Stanford University (California, USA).
+The real possibilities are numerous, adds environmental engineer Mark Z. Jacobson of Stanford University (California, USA).
 To store electricity, there are options such as pumping stations (hydroelectric plants connected to renewable energy facilities that feed off the excess production of the latter and, in exchange, intervene to compensate for moments of low generation), batteries, storage in the form of compressed air or solar thermal power plants, he explains.

-There are also systems that allow heat and cold to be stored, such as water tanks (for both), ice storage (for cold), or underground thermal energy storage in wells and aquifers (used in some countries as a form of seasonal storage, for example in summer to be used later in winter).
-Finally, Jacobson notes, there are tanks that permit the storage of hydrogen, indicated by some —including the U.S. government— as one of the most promising technologies in this area.
+There are also systems for storing heat and cold, such as water tanks (for both), ice storage (for cold), or underground thermal energy storage in wells and aquifers (used in some countries as a form of seasonal storage, for example in summer for later use in winter).
+Finally, Jacobson notes, there are tanks that permit the storage of hydrogen, identified by some—including the U.S. government—as one of the most promising technologies in this area.

-How do you choose between so many alternatives?
+How does one choose among so many alternatives?
 Moth-Poulsen believes that “it depends on the application and the geographical location.”
-There are countries, he explains, where differences in altitude and high water availability mean that solutions based on the combination with hydroelectric power “can work very efficiently.”
+There are countries, he explains, where differences in altitude and the high availability of water mean that solutions based on the combination with hydroelectric power “can work very efficiently.”
 In other cases, he contrasts, it may be better to apply thermal storage solutions.
 “In countries like Denmark, which has many challenges linked to heating, but also large areas that have district heating systems installed, large thermal heat storage pits are currently being implemented for seasonal storage.”